How to Get Your Bike to Bali

 When you buy your plane ticket do NOT pay in advance to bring your bike on the plane.
 The best thing to do is just show up on departure day at the airline check-in counter with your boxed bike... and smile.
 That smile is important -- remember that people yell at the airline staff all day long; the folks working the check-in counter will really appreciate your good attitude, and it might save you some money too!
 No matter what the official rules state, the person working the check-in desk has a lot of flexibility on how much you get charged.

-If they charge you about $150, that's fine -- you knew about it in advance, it IS the standard fee for a bicycle, and you expected it.
+If they charge you about $150, that's fine -- it IS the standard fee for bringing a bike on a plane, and you expected it.
 You pay for it with your credit card on the spot.
 (You pay for the return trip in Bali on departure day).

 If they charge you less than $150, well, that's a bonus!